Special Educational Needs MA

 You will learn through lectures, face-to-face tutorials and by working in small discussion groups and pairs.

-The course is taught in the evenings from 5.30pm to 8.30pm.
+The course is taught in the evenings from 5.30 pm to 8.30 pm.

 There is a focus on collaborative learning, building on the strength of shared experience, knowledge and expertise.
 During taught sessions, you will be encouraged to interact with your fellow professionals, allowing you to explore theory and practice.

-Each module is supported by a virtual learning environment (VLE), where you can access key readings, additional materials and use the discussion board.
+Each module is supported by a virtual learning environment (VLE), where you can access key readings, and additional materials and use the discussion board.

 In addition to weekly lectures, you have access to the module tutor via email or in face-to-face tutorials.
 Our tutors have all worked professionally to a high level in the field, and have experience in supporting participants from a wide range of professional contexts and backgrounds.

 Each module encourages you to link your developing knowledge and understanding to your own professional context.
-Professional learning is further developed through the Research and Methodology module, which prepares you to write a 14,000 word dissertation.
+Professional learning is further developed through the Research and Methodology module, which prepares you to write a 14,000-word dissertation.

 To complete the dissertation, you will carry out small-scale research within an educational setting.
 You can link theory and current research to an area of interest, which allows you to reflect on your own practice and plan for change.

-How you will be assessed
+How you'll be assessed

 There are no examinations on this course.
 We assess you on your coursework for the PG Cert and PG Diploma modules, and a dissertation for the master's module.
 Each module assessment will typically be a single submission portfolio of 5,000 words or equivalent.
 There will be a dissertation of 14,000 words.

-For full time students, there are three terms with two modules to be taken in term one, plus the dissertation module and one other module in terms two and three.
+For full-time students, there are three terms with two modules to be taken in term one, plus the dissertation module and one other module in terms two and three.

-For part time students: it is one module per term for terms one to four and then the dissertation module in terms five and six.
+For part-time students: it is one module per term for terms one to four and then the dissertation module in terms five and six.

 Campus and facilities